Contact us Start a Trial

 Sigasi Visual HDL vs TerosHDL

-Sometimes we get the question from students and non-pro users: Why pay for Sigasi Visual HDL?
+Sometimes we get the question from students and non-commercial users: Why pay for Sigasi Visual HDL?
 Adding the claim: TerosHDL does “the same” for free

 TL;DR

-We wanted to verify that claim, did a full investigation and made a comparison feature by feature on the difference between Sigasi Visual HDL and TerosHDL.
+We wanted to factcheck that claim, did a full investigation and made a comparison feature by feature on the differences between Sigasi Visual HDL and TerosHDL.
 This comparison was made based on publicly available documentation, our friends at ChatGPT, Gemini, Claude, Perplexity,… and user feedback.
-It becomes clear that TerosHDL does not match the capabilities and features of Sigasi Visual HDL and that the claim is not correct.
+It becomes clear that TerosHDL does not match the capabilities and features of Sigasi Visual HDL and that the claim is false.

 Feature comparison